 Powdery Mildew Weakens Plants

-Although a mild powdery mildew infection is not generally considered fatal to plants, it is an extremely tenacious fungi.
-It can definitely kill plants and will hurt your harvest if not properly treated.
+Although a mild powdery mildew infection is not generally considered fatal to plants, it is an extremely tenacious fungus.
+It can kill plants and will hurt your harvest if not properly treated.
 Powdery mildew spores easily go dormant.
 Many strains of powdery mildew can survive the winter on host plants, so if it is not treated properly the infection will redevelop every spring.

 No gardener wants to deal with a well-established powdery mildew infestation.
 It may seem like a relatively mild garden invader, but it can dig in deep and spread quickly.
-Although spores generally spread through the air, they can also be spread via animals, clothing, birds, insects, rain splatter, and through its own ever-extending mycelial network.
+Although spores generally spread through the air, they can also be spread via animals, clothing, birds, insects, rain splatter, and through their ever-extending mycelial network.
 These tiny spores can go just about anywhere without you even realizing your garden has been exposed.
-It is safer to assume you are always at exposure for powdery mildew.
+It is safer to assume you are always at exposure to powdery mildew.
 Act as if it is always in the air around you.

 Where Do Powdery Mildew Symptoms First Appear?

 Keep your eyes out: small, round, white patches

 Powdery mildew shows up as small, round, white, or gray patches.
 These patches often look like a fine fuzz or powder, giving it the name “powdery mildew”.
 These powdery patches are the thread-like mycelium that pierces the plant’s leaves.

 These patches will usually appear on the tops of leaves first and move their way down to the lower leaves of the plant.
 As the infection progresses, the mycelium will spread across the top of the leaf area, and onto the undersides of leaves, down stems, and can even penetrate fruit or flowers.
 This can happen quickly, and what started small can feel like it is spreading before your very eyes.
 As the fungi spread, you will notice the leaves begin to yellow, wilt, and sometimes brown.